GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/createRelease/README.md

-# Example Cloud Function
+# Example Cloud Run Function

-This project demonstrates a Google Cloud Function that triggers deployments based on Pub/Sub messages.
+This project demonstrates a Google Cloud Run Function that triggers deployments based on Pub/Sub messages.
 The function listens for build notifications from Google Cloud Build and initiates a release in Google Cloud Deploy when a build succeeds.